jvick1/Sol_Webscrape/README.md

 # Solana Transaction Signer Scraper

+Let's say you have some txHash that you need to look over and get the signer for each.
+How would you do that?

 ## Description:

 This Python script utilizes Selenium and BeautifulSoup to scrape signer information from Solana transactions on SolScan.
 It takes a batch of transaction IDs from a CSV file, filters out specific transactions, and then extracts the signer information by navigating to the SolScan website for each transaction ID.
 The results are stored in a Pandas DataFrame and exported to a CSV file.